 Problem: Unlike other Chinatowns in the U.S. featuring a traditional "gateway" arch, Manhattan's Chinatown is lacks an iconic structure to mark its historical importance.

 Challenge: The DOT brief asked us to reimagine the Chinatown experience by creating an iconic marker with a digital component.
 This marker would be replacing a decade old information kiosk located on the Canal Street Triangle, a 2,000-square-foot traffic island anchoring Chinatown.

 Spur economic development

-Although we had received a brief outlining the goals and desires from the DOT at the outset of the project, we still needed to ensure that the design was developed in the best interest of the users.
-Over the course of seven weeks we conducted in-depth primary and secondary research, making five field visits to Chinatown.
-During our time there we interviewed our target users: residents, tourists, business owners, and community leaders.
+Although we had received a brief outlining the project goals from the DOT at the outset of the project, we still needed to ensure that the design was developed in the best interest of the users.
+Over the course of seven weeks we conducted in-depth primary and secondary research, making a total of five field visits to Chinatown.
+During our time there we interviewed residents, tourists, business owners, and community leaders.
 We aimed to identify key content and/or services our users wanted and needed to have a better experience when in Chinatown.
 Our goals were to:

 Gain a holistic understanding of Chinatown, past and present.

 Explore how the current kiosk was being used.

 Identify how each unique target user perceives and uses the neighborhood and the challenges they face.

 Understand what makes a neighborhood landmark successful and marketable.

 Our research kicked off with an evaluation of materials provided by DOT and existing studies to enhance our knowledge of the problem space, gain an understanding of the neighborhood history, demographics, and infrastructure.
 We extracted the following key points: